martin-merener/Machine-Learning/README.md

 Some of these techniques were implemented via different approaches.
 For example, SVM is implemented solving the dual via QP, and is also implemented minimizing the primal via gradient methods, such as Newton, and Conjugate Gradient.

-- Support Vector Machines (with different Kernels)
+- Support Vector Machines with Kernels
 - Radial Basis Functions
 - Neural Networks
 - K-means Clustering